 For an easy way to create strong passwords, consider using a password phrase.
 Instead of a complex jumble of letters and symbols, password phrases simply use several random words stuck together to create a long password that's hard to crack but not hard to remember.
 The web comic xkcd has illustrated this well:

-As this method has become more popular, you should use at least five words or more to create your phrase.
+As this method has become more popular, you should use at least three words or more to create your phrase.
 Avoid using popular phrases or quotations that are easy to guess, and consider throwing a few numbers or symbols at the end for maximum security.
 A nonsense password like "great yarn truck grass hammer water interesting insane park holding sadness driving" contains a whopping 72 characters!

 If it helps you remember, create a little story in your pass phrase.
 Something like "Amazing people always try to impress the Czar of their own happy country" is just as strong as the random words above.